 Flash drives over 32GB

-Right here copy the code below and we are gonna paste that in there and then all we have to do is change our drive the name and this is why I made it one letter super easy capital T.
+Just copy the code below and we are gonna paste that in the Powershell command prompt. and then all we have to do is replace “yourdrivelabel” with the actual name of your USB flash drive label.

 format /FS:FAT32 yourdrivelabel:

-As an example, in my case, I have renamed my drive as “T” so it will be
+As an example, in my case, The drive label is “G”

 Now we hit enter and it’s gonna say are you sure, or whatever then you’re gonna hit enter again, and you’ll see a message that format was completed.